 How to Make a Christmas Mantel Garland

-- (2) 6-foot artificial garlands – I used inexpensive plain garlands for the base, but this artificial pine cypress garland is a good option.
+- 6-foot artificial garland – I used inexpensive plain garlands for the base dollar store.

 - Floral Wire

-- Greenery and foliage – I used conifer sprigs, heavenly bamboo, and eucalyptus.
-The style of greenery you choose will be entirely up to you.
+- Greenery and foliage – I used conifer sprigs, heavenly bamboo, and eucalyptus leaves.

 - Command hooks

 - Optional – Fairy lights or mini string lights (battery-operated)

 Step 1 – Measure the Mantel

 Begin by measuring the width of your mantel.
 This measurement will be important in determining both the length of the garland and the amount needed for any overhang.

 During the fall or winter, wreath-like plant materials can be readily available, especially in your own backyard.
 You’d be surprised by what you can discover right outside your door.
 In my case, I found traditional evergreen branches like conifer, heavenly bamboo, and berries in my yard.

 So, take a look around, do a bit of foraging in your own space, and see what natural treasures you can unearth.
 While foraging, aim for a variety of colors and textures to lend the garland a diverse and appealing look.

 However, if foraging isn’t your thing or you prefer not to use natural greenery, that’s perfectly alright, too.
 You can easily find artificial greenery that remarkably mimics the real thing at stores like Target, Hobby Lobby, or Amazon.
 I personally used a combination of fake and fresh greenery for my own garland.

 Step 3 – Create a Base